 Make Your Own Art Sand Recipe:

-Pour 1/2 cup of salt (I used iodized table salt) into a dish or container.
-I wanted to try four colors so I set everything out that I needed to get started.
+Pour 1/2 cup of iodized salt into a dish or container.
+I wanted to try four colors so I set everything out that I needed to get started, and created one recipe worth PER color in each separate container.

 Pour 1/4 tsp. of desired color in one container of salt and mix until the salt is completely covered evenly with the food coloring.
 I used a fork to mix my colors which worked well.